rizalks10/Power-Electronic-Final-Exam/README.md

         - Rationale behind the chosen design parameters, including trade-offs and limitations
       * Perform a simulation of the inverter equipped with the designed filter and present:
         - The filtered output voltage waveform
         - Improvement in waveform quality relative to the unfiltered inverter output

+**The solution of this task can be seen in the Final Report.**